Celia Thomas, Baroness Thomas of Winchester

 Celia Marjorie Thomas, Baroness Thomas of Winchester, MBE (born 14 October 1945 in Winchester, Hants) was a founding member of the Liberal Party in Winchester in the 1960s.

 Thomas was appointed a Member of the Order of the British Empire (MBE) in the 1985 Birthday Honours.

 On 26 May 2006, she was created a life peer with the title Baroness Thomas of Winchester, of Winchester in the County of Hampshire, and she sits as a Liberal Democrat.

 Thomas is a Trustee of the charity Muscular Dystrophy UK, having been a long term sufferer.
+She is also Patron of Driving Mobility, the national charity that provides specialist driving and mobility assessment centres.